 Set traps in the local area

-Rats are looking for food, pretty much all of the time.
-Traps with some attractive food in will ensure the Rats will not venture too far without being caught.
+Rats are looking for food pretty much all of the time.
+Traps with some attractive food will ensure the rats will not venture too far without being caught.

-It is worth considering which trap to use in your yard when catching Rats.
+When catching rats, it is worth considering which trap to use in your yard.
 The options are as follows:

-- Door Traps – These tempt the Rat in and keep it trapped until you check.
+- Door Traps – These tempt the rat and keep it trapped until you check.

-- Electric Traps – Similar to the door traps, but these electrocute Rats when they enter.
+- Electric Traps – Similar to the door traps, these electrocute rats when they enter.

 - Poison – Has no way to discourage other wildlife from eating it.
-Also, if a Rat takes the bait and is eaten by a predator, they will also be poisoned.
+Also, if a rat takes the bait and is eaten by a predator, it will be poisoned.

-My personal preference is to go for the door traps with poison in.
-That way, the Rat will take the bait but will be trapped.
-Simply check the trap every few days and clear out any dead Rats.
+I prefer to go for the door traps with poison in them.
+That way, the rat will take the bait but will be trapped.
+Check the trap every few days and clear out any dead Rats.

 Get a cat

-Set up a nice, comfortable place for your Cat to rest in your yard.
-If your Cat is ever present in your yard, it will act as an almighty deterrent for Rats and other Rodents in general.
+Set up a nice, comfortable place for your cat to rest in your yard.
+If your cat is ever-present in your yard, it will act as an almighty deterrent for rats and other rodents.

 Rats like to travel undercover.
-They will only venture into wide open spaces if they need to.
-Bushes, plants, and trees offer some excellent cover which Rats will use to travel and keep out of the way of predators.
+They will only venture into wide-open spaces if they need to.
+Bushes, plants, and trees offer some excellent cover that rats will use to travel and keep out of the way of predators.

-Your yard will no doubt be covered with plants, and bushes.
-They key thing is to make your yard more open and more inconvenient for a Rat to travel in.
+Your yard will no doubt be covered with plants and bushes.
+The critical thing is to make your yard more open and inconvenient for a rat to travel in.

 While you are checking your yard for shrubbery to cut down, take a look at